Residue sums for superconformal indices: Convergent residue sums

 The elliptic part of the residue evaluates for each $k$, to

 where we made use of properties of $\theta_q(x)$ collected in Appendix \ref{sapp:q-poch}.
 Including the non-elliptic factor

 we find a simple expression for the Schur index

-The $k^{\text{th}}$ residue is suppressed by a factor of order $\mathcal{O}(|q^{(N-1)k}|)$ for $N=2$, as consistent with our general arguments.
-This also implies that a contribution to residue sum from the origin $s=0$ is vanishing.
+The $k^{\text{th}}$ residue is suppressed by a factor of order $\mathcal{O}(|q^{(N-1)k}|)$ with $N=2$, consistent with our general arguments.
+As explained in the main part of this section, this also implies that a contribution from the origin to the residue sum, as defined by $I_0$ in \eqref{eq:I0-defn}, is vanishing.

 One may recognize that our result matches the expression obtained in \cite{Pan:2021mrw}, using the Weierstrass $\zeta$--function.
 In particular, the twisted Eisenstein series in terms of which \cite{Pan:2021mrw} write their result originates in our calculation from the non-elliptic part of the integrand associated with the reduced measure.
 An advantage of our prescription is that it readily generalizes to the Macdonald and full superconformal index, as we will demonstrate in the subsequent sections.